impact-space/app/README.md

 - Collaborate with team members: Allow for transparent communication and efficient delegation.
 - Monitor progress: Receive real-time updates on milestone completion, budget usage, and quest statuses.

+## Technologies and Libraries
+- Blazor
+- ASP.NET Core
+- .NET 7
+- C#
+- PostgreSQL
+- ABP Framework
+- Blazorise

 ## Requirements

 - .NET 7 SDK
 - Node.js 18.x
 - Volo.Abp.Cli (ABP CLI)
 - PostgreSQL

+## Community

+Impact Space is an open-source project and we welcome contributions from the community.
+If you'd like to contribute, feel free to open an issue or create a pull request.
+You can also join our [Gitter chat](https://gitter.im/impact-space/community) to discuss new features or report bugs.

+## Acknowledgments

+A special thanks to [ProgCode](https://progcode.org) for their support in making this project possible.

+## License

+This project is licensed under the GNU General Public License v3.0.
+See the [LICENSE](LICENSE) file for more information.

 ## Getting Started